wget https://plesk.zendesk.com/hc/article_attachments/360001568074/rebuild_awstats.tar.gz

 Note: It is important to copy a .txt file, otherwise new statistics (from scratch) might be erased.

 For every processed domain, the script will report this message:

 Logs begin on Apr 18 2018

 access_ssl_log* (new/old/corrupted): 71/0/0

-As you can see, the original directories are saved with a numeric suffix (the suffix is increased if the destination directory already exists).
-As a result, it is possible to roll-back to a previous version if it will be required.
+The message "Saving: webstat* --> webstat*.3 " in the output above shows that the original directories are saved with a numeric suffix (the suffix is increased if the destination directory already exists).
+This makes it possible to roll-back to old AWStats statistics if needed.

 ERROR: failed to merge access_log*.
 Skipping domain.

 CONFIG_TEXT: ERROR /usr/share/awstats/wwwroot/cgi-bin/awstats.pl cannot be executed.